The Best Places for Nature Photography in India

 Ranthambore National Park, Rajasthan

 Ranthambore is one of India’s foremost wildlife reserves.
-It is home to a large population of the tiger.
+It is home to a large population of tigers.
 One of the most historic parks in India, it was once prime hunting grounds for the erstwhile royalty.

 Dhak tree, called the ‘flame of the forest’ forms a large part of this forest’s cover.
 When the flowers bloom, it’s truly a sight to behold!
-Apart from tigers, you might also spot bears, leopards, jackals, elephants, hyena, monkeys, different types of deer and snakes here.
+Apart from tigers, you might also spot bears, leopards, jackals, elephants, hyenas, monkeys, different types of deers and snakes here.

 Best time to visit: The winter months are when the park is most pleasant, but if you visit as the summer sets in, you are more likely to spot wildlife around the watering holes!

 Getting there: Sawai Madhopur is the closest town, and it has a train station.
-You can also drive across from Jaipur, which is about 200km away.
+You can also drive across from Jaipur, which is about 200 kms away.

 If you’re looking for guidance for a wildlife photography trail across India, get in touch with us!